Enlisting in the Military

-Along with your ASVAB results, a MEPS career counselor will take Service needs, any prior experience and your wishes into account when helping you find a career.
+Along with your ASVAB results, a MEPS career counselor will take into account service needs, any prior experience and your wishes when helping you find a career.

-After finishing at the MEPS, candidates follow one of two options:
+After finishing at the MEPS, recruits follow one of two options:

-It’s important to note that, depending on which option you choose, the time between being “sworn in” and Basic Training could be as short as two days or as long as two years.
+It's important to note that the time between being "sworn in" and Basic Training could be as short as two days or as long as a year.
 It also varies based on job assignment and branch of Service.

 Advanced preparation is the foundation for a successful Basic Training experience.
 Recruits should do everything they can to make the transition from civilian life to military life as seamless as possible.
-Starting or increasing the intensity of an exercise regimen will get your body in shape.
-Reading about your chosen Service is also helpful and can help you know what to expect in the weeks ahead.
-This checklist can help you prepare what you’ll need to bring.
+Starting or increasing the intensity of your exercise regimen will get your body in shape.
+It also helps to read about your chosen Service so you know what to expect in the weeks ahead.

 The first few days at Basic Training are known as orientation (also referred to as "Processing Week," "Reception" or "00 Week").
 This is where new recruits adjust to their new surroundings and learn the dos and don'ts of their respective branches.
 Also during orientation, new recruits might: